 - The defendant has a particularly high BAC (0.15% or greater),

-- It is the defendant's second or subsequent DUI.6
+- It is the defendant's second or subsequent DUI.7

-But certain California counties--including Los Angeles, Alameda, Tulare, or Sacramento--require the installation of an IID for any DUI.7 The period in which the device must remain installed varies from five months to four years depending on:
+The period in which the device must remain installed varies from four months to four years depending on:

 - Whether it is a first, second, third or subsequent conviction, and

 - Whether the defendant was convicted of a "standard" DUI under Vehicle Code 23152 VC or for a DUI causing injury Vehicle Code 23153 VC.8

 One mandatory term of drunk driving probation is that the defendant does not commit any additional criminal offenses while on probation.
 This includes vehicle code violations such as:

 Another offense that is problematic for people on DUI probation is Vehicle Code 14601.2 VC, driving on a license suspended due to DUI.